kleinschmidt/StreamModels.jl/DESIGN.md

 # Combine with data

-2. Perform a sweep through the data, computing invariants of the data that are necessary but not part of teh schema (e.g., unique values for categorical terms, min/max for splines)
+1. Perform a sweep through the data, computing invariants of the data that are necessary but not part of teh schema (e.g., unique values for categorical terms, min/max for splines)
     * Sweep through terms, and based on the term and the schema (to get data type) create summarizers for terms that need them and store in `schema.metadata`.
     * For each row, call `update!(schema, term, datarow)` to update stats.
-    * When finished with the data, sweep through all terms and convert `Deferred` terms into concrete terms (`Categorical` etc.)
+    * Extract the actual summary statistics from the summarizers and store on the schema metadata.
+2. Instantiate terms based on the stored summaries (converting `Eval` terms to `Continuous` or `Categorical`, etc.).
+This requires considering the context that a term occurs in, in order to get promotion of contrasts to full rank right.

 1. Eval deferred terms based on data schema.
 This might require updating the